PsyTeachR/reprores-v3/docs/02-repro.md

 Put a minus in front of the @ if you just want the year:

 ```
-Lakens, Scheel and Isengar [-@TOSTtutorial] wrote a tutorial explaining how to test for the absence of an effect.
+Kathawalla and colleagues [-@kathawalla_easing_2021] explain how to introduce open research practices into your postgraduate studies.
 ```

-Lakens, Scheel and Isengar [-@TOSTtutorial] wrote a tutorial explaining how to test for the absence of an effect.
+Kathawalla and colleagues [-@kathawalla_easing_2021] explain how to introduce open research practices into your postgraduate studies.

-#### Uncited references
+### Uncited references

 If you want to add an item to the reference section without citing, it, add it to the YAML header like this:

 ```
 nocite: |
-  @ref1, @ref2, @ref3
+  @kathawalla_easing_2021, @broman2018data, @nordmann2022data
 ```

 Or add all of the items in the .bib file like this: